ALEX BROD.

 The pain is the new grind.

 Speak to the person who has been looking all week for exactly what you make.
 They will trust you before the demo even begins.
+That conversation is the work.

 If this resonates, let's talk.